-One of the main motivations of this article is to explore the behavior of the spectral cocycle under conjugacy and semiconjugacy of the substitution subshifts involved.
-We have restricted our study to bijective subtitutions on two letters, being the Thue-Morse substitution the most prominent example.
-A special property of the Thue-Morse substitution (and in general, for bijective substitutions on two letters) is that we may represent its twisted Birkhoff sums as a Riesz product.
-Namely, for the Thue-Morse substitution the twisted Birkhof sum over a fixed point may be expressed as
+For the time being, we have restricted our attention to bijective subtitutions on two letters, the Thue-Morse substitution being the most prominent example.
+In this case, we obtain some rigidity on the behavior of the top Lyapunov exponent with respect to the subshift factors, stated in Theorem \ref{main}.
+A special property of bijective substitutions on two letters we take advantage of is that we may represent its twisted Birkhoff sums as a Riesz product.
+Namely, for the Thue-Morse substitution, the twisted Birkhof sum over a fixed point may be expressed as

-Lot of attention has been given to the undertanding of the asymptotics of $L^p$ norms of $p_n$: part of the proof of a prime number theorem for the sum-of-digits function, due to Maduit and Rivat in \cite{mauduit2010probleme}, uses the asymptotic
+A lot of attention has been given to the understanding of the asymptotics of $L^p$ norms of $p_n$: part of the proof of a prime number theorem for the sum-of-digits function, due to Maduit and Rivat in \cite{mauduit2010probleme}, uses the asymptotic

 A survey with the link between these products and the Thue-Morse sequence is found in \cite{queffelec2018questions}.
 We will be interested in the asymptotics of $p_n$ for fixed $\omega$ as $n$ goes to infinity.
-Apparently contradictory with the latter result, the growth is sub-exponential for generic $\omega$.
+Apparently contradictory with the latter result, the growth is subexponential for generic $\omega$.
 The next result answers a question implicitly asked in \cite{BaakeBinary}. \begin{theorem} There exists a positive constant $B$ such that for almost all $\omega$, there is a positive integer $n_0(\omega)$ such that for all $n\geq n_0(\omega)$,